logo

 If you notice any of these signs in a mole or any other unusual skin lesion, scheduling an evaluation is essential.
 Early detection leads to early treatment, which is associated with a better outcome.

 To schedule your skin evaluation or to learn about skin cancer treatment and prevention, book an appointment online or over the phone with our team at Luminary Dermatology.
-We have offices in Arcadia, Miami, Bradenton, Homestead, Sarasota, Venice, Longboat Key, Bradenton, and Northport, Florida, and Midwest City, Oklahoma.
+We have offices in Arcadia, Miami, Bradenton, Homestead, Sarasota, Venice, Longboat Key, Bradenton, and Northport, Florida.